DucSkii/spotify-clone/README.md

 ![Alt Text](https://i.gyazo.com/2e2d18947651aac8576b4cb05c556ba9.png)

-_To view this project you must have a real spotify account._
+_To view this project you must have a real spotify account.
+The footer component is an npm library that I forked to change some of the features and appearances to suit my preferences._

 This project was fully deployed using firebase,
 You can find a link to the deployed website here: https://map-project-4763e.web.app/